fulcrum-agile/fulcrum/README.md

 - [ ] Making clicking labels a searchable action
 - [ ] Adding proper Epics grouping (instead of being simple label grouping)
 - [ ] Adding an Epics column and report for completion forecasting
+- [ ] Adding Team super structure so multiple teams can use the same app separately and share projects and users between them.

 Goals
 -----